changlinli/tictactoe-haskell/README.md

-Tic-tac-toe in Haskell
+Super Tic-tac-toe (and normal Tic-Tac-Toe) in Haskell
 ======================

 What it is:
 -----------

-Implementing tic-tac-toe as well as a game AI in Haskell!
+Implementing Super tic-tac-toe as well as a game AI in Haskell!
 The game AI uses a minimax algorithm to determine what moves to play.

+Normal tic-tac-toe is included as well.

 How to build:
 -------------